zbuc/rust_tower_defense/devlog/day2.md

 Got JSON map loading working.
 The way import visibility works in Rust is difficult to get my head around as a beginner.

 Learned error handling, kinda.
 This is also difficult to wrap my head around.
 The book keeps showing more efficient macros for doing things, but the macro syntax is a little weird and mysterious to me still.

+Changed map handling to binary serialization based on bincode, which looks like a reasonable choice.
+They say it's guaranteed to be compressed at least somewhat from the in-memory representation, works for me.